Google Chrome users urged to remove the app after hacking - ExBulletin

 Google has urged users to remove one of the most used apps after the tech giant was hacked again this week.

-Google has warned users to remove Chrome for the second time this week as search engine giants have confirmed “multiple high-level hacks in the browser.”
+Google warned users to remove Chrome for the second time this week after a search engine giant confirmed “multiple high-level hacks in the browser.”

 Again, the tech giant advised 2.6 billion users to remove Chrome after publishing a new blog post that revealed four “high” rated vulnerabilities.